BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 **WARGEAR**

-- Heavy Dwarf armour
+- [Heavy Dwarf Armour]
-- hand-and-a-half weapon
+- [Hand-and-a-half Weapon]

 **HEROIC ACTIONS**

-- Heroic March
+- [Heroic March]
-- Heroic Resolve
+- [Heroic Resolve]

 **SPECIAL RULES**

 - **Dwarven Lords** `PASSIVE`

 A Dwarf King will always have the Faction keyword of the most common type of Dwarf model in the same Army.
-They will gain a special rule depending on the keyword they have: Erebor - gains Ancient Enemies (Orc) Iron Hills - gains Fearless.
-Khazad-dum - gains throwing weapons.
+They will gain a special rule depending on the keyword they have: Erebor - gains [Ancient Enemies] (Orc) Iron Hills - gains [Fearless].
+Khazad-dum - gains [throwing weapons][Throwing Weapons].

 </div>

 ---
 <div class="unitCard" markdown>

 ### FILI THE DWARF, CHAMPION OF EREBOR [70 POINTS]